Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ```
 As we explained previously the first Dockerfile will produce an image with three layers.
 On other hand, the second Dockerfile will give us an image with one layer , which is obviously lighter than the first one.
 But what happens if we run multiple containers ?.
 Remember each container has its own writable container layer, and all changes are stored in this layer.
 So many container can share the same image layer.
-If any container needs a file that existsin a lower layer within the image, docker uses a copy-on-write strategy that allows the container to copy the target file into his own writable layer.
+If any container needs a file that exists in a lower layer within the image, docker uses a copy-on-write strategy that allows the container to copy the target file into his own writable layer.
-The good point about the presented mechanism that we save a lot of disk space , but the copy-on-write strategy reduces start-up time.
+The good point about the presented mechanism is that we save a lot of disk space, but the copy-on-write strategy reduces start-up time.

 ##### Other techniques:
 ###### Image squashing: